thoughtspot/thoughtspot.github.io/_release/notes.md

 ## What's in the Release Notes

 ThoughtSpot version 5.1.2 is now available.
-These release notes include information about new features, resolved issues from the previous releases, and known issues.
+These release notes include information about new features, fixed issues from the previous releases, and any known issues.

 * [5.1.2 Fixed Issues](#512-fixed)
 * [5.1.1 New Features](#511-new)